 She has published peer-reviewed academic articles on her anthropological field research and her contemporary art practices in Transforming Anthropology and Journal of the Anthropology of North America, as well as in publications including Detroit Research Journal and The American Anthropological Association’s (AAA) Anthropology News.

-Her works are included in the permanent collections at The Cranbrook Art Museum and The Whitney Museum of American Art, and her book centered on her dissertation work, Liquor Store Theatre, is forthcoming with Duke Press, edited by Ken Wissoker, in fall 2019.
+Her works are included in the permanent collections at The Cranbrook Art Museum and The Whitney Museum of American Art, and her book centered on her dissertation work and ongoing project, Liquor Store Theatre, is forthcoming with Duke Press, edited by Ken Wissoker.

 Equally a contemporary artist and an anthropologist, I am interested in what I think of as sweeping questions of human existence--questions I explore on the streets and sidewalks of cities.